 1 T. Better than Bouillon No Chicken flavor

 1 T. vegan butter

-1. At least two hours before making dinner, halve and seed the cherry tomatoes.
+1. At least two hours before making dinner - but see Helpful Hints, halve and seed the cherry tomatoes.
 Oven roast them at 250 degrees until they are dried (start checking after 45 minutes, then every 15 minutes thereafter, removing those that are done).

 2. Heat the oil in a skillet, crumble the tofu, and sprinkle it with the VegeBase.
 Saute it over medium-high heat until it begins to crisp.

 3. Prepare the grains as per package directions, putting the No Chicken Bouillon into the water (and eventually adding the vegan butter).

 4. When the grains are done, add the dried tomatoes and tofu, stirring well to combine.